 The PICA Act requires that the Authority adopt an annual budget (for the fiscal year commencing July 1) before March 1 of each year and also stipulates its format, and additional information to be provided to the Governor and General Assembly of the Commonwealth.
 The Authority's annual General Fund budgets, since its inception, have all produced surpluses.
+The surplus for FY14 is \$692,660.

 The philosophy underlying the Authority's General Fund budget is that the Authority should maintain a personnel and expenditure level sufficient to permit it to respond to the demands placed upon it.
-The FY14 General Fund expenditure budget totals \$1,458,675, a decline of \$26,937 from the FY13 General Fund operating budget.
-Table 5 presents a summary of the FY13 and FY14 General Fund budget.
+The FY15 General Fund expenditure budget totals \$1,456,675, a decline of \$2,000 from the FY14 General Fund operating budget.
+Table 5 presents a summary of the FY14 and FY15 General Fund budgets, as well as actual figures for FY14.

 The Authority's General Fund administrative expenditures are financed through a transfer of \$600,000 in interest earnings from the Debt Service Reserve Fund, appropriation of a portion of the existing General Fund surplus, and interest earnings.
-Total expenditures in FY14 are budgeted at \$1,458,675.
-Expenditures for salaries and benefits comprise \$698,675.
-The next largest category is additional oversight duties, at \$350,000.
+Total expenditures in FY15 are budgeted at \$1,456,675.
+Expenditures for salaries and benefits comprise \$743,675.
+The next largest category is additional oversight duties, at \$300,000.
 This line item is reserved for special projects, commissioned research, or other needs that may arise during the fiscal year related to financial oversight of the City.
-Professional services is budgeted at \$248,000.
-Other expenses and capital outlay is budgeted at \$162,000.
+Professional services are budgeted at \$248,000.
+Other expenses and capital outlay is budgeted at \$165,000.